The “W” tiffin

 Homemade chocolate wafers

-300 gm cooking/ compound chocolate (take milk chocolate and dark chocolate both in equal quantities) wafers of any flavour Method Melt cooking/ compound chocolate in a double boiler or in a microwave on 50% power of heat.
-Smoothen and even the hot chocolate on a smooth surface.
-It’s called tempering.
+300 gm cooking/ compound chocolate (take milk chocolate and dark chocolate both in equal quantities) wafers of any flavor

 What is tempering?
 Tempering chocolate is an essential step for making smooth, glossy, evenly colored coating for your dipped chocolates.
 Tempering prevents the dull grayish color and waxy texture that happens when the cocoa fat separates out.
 Tempered chocolate produces a crisp, satisfying snap when you bite into it.

-Finally, dip the wafer in this melted chocolate and put them carefully on a tray and let them cool. else put them in freezer for 10 mins, you cansprinkle cut dry frits if you wish. wafers are ready to go in tiffins.
+Finally, dip the wafer in this melted chocolate and put them carefully on a tray and let them cool. else put them in the freezer for 10 mins, you can sprinkle cut dry fruits if you wish. wafers are ready to go in tiffins.